skylar system y'all/they #

 so, a system? #

-We were recently diagnosed with Dissociative Identity Disorder (DID), a condition often stemming from repeated, severe trauma during childhood that creates two or more distinct personality states, or alters/headmates.
+We were diagnosed with Dissociative Identity Disorder, a condition often stemming from repeated, severe trauma during childhood that creates two or more distinct personality states, or alters/headmates.
 There is typically amnesia of portions of childhood, traumatic events, and times other headmates are present.

 This means there's more than one of us sharing one body and life, each with distinct personalities, feelings, orientations, and ways of interacting with the world.